radiovisual/github-npm-lookup/README.md

 ## Usage

-1. Select some text on a webpage (like on github's source code viewer)
+1. Select some text on a webpage (like on GitHub's source code viewer)
 2. Right click
 3. Select `Lookup on npmjs.com` from the context menu.